maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 STACK is a direct development of the CABLE project which ran at the University of Birmingham.
 CABLE was a development of the AiM computer aided assessment system.

+## Version 3.2

+Not yet released.

+**Important changes in STACK version 3.2:**  CAS commands within CASText are now required to be enclosed as `{@..@}`.
+The old syntax `@..@` will not work.
+Old questions can be converted with the fix maths delimiters script.

+    Administration -> Site administration -> Question types -> STACK

+Then choose the link to "fix maths delimiters script".

+Changes since 3.1:

+### Question blocks

+This is a major new feature described on the dedicated page about [question blocks](../Authoring/Question_blocks.md).
+At the same time CASText now enables us to embed the _value_ of a variable in CASText, not just the displayed form using `{#...#}`.

 ## Version 3.1

 Released July 2013.
 This includes all the bugs found and fixed during the first